Klump History, Family Crest & Coats of Arms

 The surname Klump was first found in Swabia, where it most likely first emerged.
 The earliest known bearer of the name was Dilmann dictus Clump, who was a resident of the Swabian town of Hargarten in 1297.

-Important Dates for the Klump family
+Early History of the Klump family

 This web page shows only a small excerpt of our Klump research.
 Another 103 words (7 lines of text) covering the years 1256, 1297, 1319, 1624, 1785, and 1852 are included under the topic Early Klump History in all our PDF Extended History products and printed products wherever possible.